ajaygshah/Python_Pandas_/README.md

 How do we collapse columns?

 Lot of times, there is a need to collapse columns.
-Especially for examinations, we need ot figure out the MCQ choices and figure out which one has been marked.
+Especially for examinations, we need to figure out the MCQ choices and figure out which one has been marked.

 Assumptions:
 1) For each question, there are going to be four options.